Dherse/masterproef/content/a_annexes.typ

 # Import the marshalling library
 import phos as ph

-# Import the platform support package
+# Import the platform-support package
 import prg_device as prg

 # Create the device with the specific support package